Mitsubishi UFJ Capital

 Venture Round in 2016

-Mu Lab Inc. is a robotics company based in Fukushima, Japan, specializing in the design, manufacture, and sale of robotic parts and products.
-The company focuses on advancing robotics technology to meet various industry needs, contributing to innovation in the field.
+Mu Lab Inc. is a robotics company located in Fukushima, Japan, specializing in the design, development, manufacturing, and sale of robotic parts and products.
+The company focuses on innovative solutions in the robotics sector, aiming to enhance automation and efficiency in various applications.
+Through its commitment to advancing technology, Mu Lab contributes to the growing field of robotics, catering to diverse industry needs.

 HiBot